 Dumbarton House offers educational field trips for students in Kindergarten through 8th Grade.
 Our field trips are tailored to meet the Common Core School Standards and DC and Virginia school standards.
 View standards alignment for our Time Travelers and Capital Quest Programs.

 School field trips cost $4/student and the first 3 required chaperones are free.
-All additional chaperones are $3/each.
+All additional chaperones are $4/each.
 A $25 deposit is required to confirm your field trip and the balance is due upon arrival.
-DC Public & Charter Schools are free of charge.
+D.C.
+Public & Charter Schools are free of charge.
 Additional funding may be available to Title I schools for transportation, please indicate on the registration form if your school is in need of transportation.
-Support for school program transportation is generously provided in part by The National Society of Colonial Dames of America in the District of Columbia.
+Support for school program transportation is generously provided in part by The National Society of The Colonial Dames of America in the District of Columbia.

 The Museum’s programs are available to all students and Scouts as the hands-on programs are developed to connect with all learning styles.
 Given enough notice, Museum Educators can adapt programs to fit the specific needs of your students or Scouts.
 The Museum is wheelchair accessible.

 Contact the Education Department, Monday-Friday, 9am-4pm.
-202-337-2288 x222; firstname.lastname@example.org
+202-337-2288 x222 or email@example.com

 Click here to see DUMBARTON HOUSE for kids!